UMBE-LAB/CityBEM-Docs/docs/run_citybem.md

 ---

-## 📤 6.
+## :material-upload: 6.
 After Running — Where Are the Results?

 Each directory will generate: